 We can now also provide fantastic facilities for the non sailing members of the family to be able to watch the action in comfort.

-Celebrating it’s 60th anniversary in 2017, the club celebrates it’s valued past and looks forward to a vibrant future.
+Having celebrated it’s 60th anniversary in 2017, the club celebrates it’s valued past and looks forward to a vibrant future.